 “The featherbed frame and slim tires are an incredible handling combination, and as the cliche goes, there’s nothing like an underpowered, British, oil leaking motor to stir the soul.”

 A set of custom rear sets position his feet for more aggressive action on the bends.
-An aluminum race tank and Manx seat replace Norton’s original factory parts and a replica Honda CR750 race fairing was narrowed and trimmed to fit the Norton’s skinnier dimensions.
+An aluminium race tank and Manx seat replace Norton’s original factory parts and a replica Honda CR750 race fairing was narrowed and trimmed to fit the Norton’s skinnier dimensions.
 To balance the bike David has also added a centralized oil tank in front of the rear wheel.
 To add a touch of DSC frivolity to this milestone in Norton’s history David has laid a white on black polka dot paint scheme on the bike and wrapped a banner graphic across the front fairing.